-Intellectual property (IP) is an important economic asset that incentivises innovation and fosters secure conditions for investment, research and development and trade.
-In an uncertain and diverse world, we aim to provide an accessible, balanced, and effective IP system to help Australians and our regional neighbours prosper from good ideas.
+Intellectual Property is an important economic asset that incentivises innovation and fosters secure conditions for investment, research and development and trade.
+In an uncertain and diverse world, IP Australia aims to provide an accessible, balanced, and effective IP system to help Australians and our regional neighbours prosper from great ideas.